Alan-Turing13/Caves/README.md

 Packaging into JAR format was satisfying.

 Ideally I'd like to scale this game way bigger than it currently is.
-Although it has a beginning and an end I feel there's a bigger story to tell here.
+Although it has a beginning and an end I feel there's a larger story to tell here.
-What would also be great is to incorporate some visual art.
+What would also be good is to incorporate some visual art.